top of page

 Rethinking Emotions: Using Your Nervous System as a Body Speedometer

-From Meltdown to Mastery: The Neuroscience of the Emotions & How to use Zones for Calm
+From Meltdown to Mastery: The Neuroscience of Emotions & How to Use Zones for Calm

-For years, many of us have used the Zones of Regulation to help children and adults put a name to their feelings.
-But to truly master self-regulation, we need to look under the hood.
-What is actually happening in our bodies and brains when we move from a calm Green Zone to a chaotic Red Zone?
-And most importantly, how can we use that knowledge to build real, lasting skills?
+For years, many of us have used the Zones of Regulation to help children and adults name their feelings.
+But to truly master self-regulation, we need to look deeper.
+What happens in our bodies and brains when we shift from a calm Green Zone to a chaotic Red Zone?
+Most importantly, how can we use this knowledge to build real, lasting skills?

-This guide will dive deep into the physical feelings of each zone, explore the neuroscience of why we "flip our lids," and provide actionable tools you can practice when you're calm to prepare for moments of stress.
+This guide dives deep into the physical sensations of each zone, explores the neuroscience behind why we "flip our lids," and provides actionable tools you can practice when calm to prepare for stressful moments.

 Your Body on the Zones: A Physiological Deep Dive